jameslovallo/ardi/README.md

 ### Styling

-Ardi is mostly un-opinionated when it comes to styling, but you should know that Ardi components use the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM).
-Despite common misconceptions, elements in the Shadow DOM can be styled by an external stylesheet.
-It just means that your styles are scoped by default (this is feature, not a bug!) unless you expose them using a [part attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part).
+Ardi is mostly un-opinionated when it comes to styling, but you should know that Ardi components use the [Shadow DOM](https://developer.mozilla.org/en-US/docs/Web/Web_Components/Using_shadow_DOM) by default.
+Despite common misconceptions, elements in the Shadow DOM can be styled by an external stylesheet: it just means that your styles are scoped unless you expose them using a [part attribute](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/part).
+This is feature, not a bug!
 Besides part attributes, elements in the Shadow DOM can also inherit styling from [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/Using_CSS_custom_properties).

 This all means that you can build a component and place it on any site without worrying that the site's stylesheets will interfere with your component's core functionality, and you get complete control over what elements inside your template are allowed to be influenced by external CSS.